-In the case of refractory or recurrent complaints.
-Invasive additional examinations or extended imaging should only be performed in case of concrete concerns and not to reassure or appease the patient or the therapist.
-Protracted, purely organic exclusion diagnostics can lead to somatic fixation of the patient, which makes it difficult to address psychosocial factors at a later stage (DGPM, 2018).
+Extended investigations are done in the case of refractory or recurrent complaints.
+Invasive additional examinations or repeat imaging should only be performed in case of concrete concerns and not to reassure or appease the patient or the therapist.
+Protracted, purely organic exclusion diagnostics can lead to somatic fixation of the patient, making it challenging to address psychosocial factors later (DGPM, 2018).

 Transrectal ultrasound (TRUS):

-TRUS is important for differential diagnosis (abscess, cysts and seminal vesicle diseases).
-A prostate biopsy is only indicated, if a suspicious digital rectal examination or an elevated PSA without bacterial infection is present.
+TRUS is essential for differential diagnosis (abscess, cysts, and seminal vesicle diseases).
+A prostate biopsy is only indicated if a suspicious digital rectal examination or an elevated PSA without bacterial infection is present.